• Skip to Content

 Each committee may include only 1 member who is not on faculty at Johns Hopkins University.
 Faculty members at other institutions and adjunct faculty must be reviewed and approved by the School of Nursing PhD Admissions, Progression and Graduation Committee prior to participation in the Oral Examination.
 Occasionally, one adjunct or one scientist faculty member, but not both, may serve on the Committee.
 Neither may serve as the Chair.

-Steps of Successful Completion of Final Oral Exam
+Steps for Successful Completion of Final Oral Exam

 • Make edits to the written dissertation with guidance from the advisor and committee.